-Victimisation - is treating someone less favourably than others because they have, in good faith, complained (whether formally or otherwise) that someone has been bullying or harassing them or someone else, or supported someone to make a complaint or given evidence in relation to a complaint.
-This would include isolating someone because they have made a complaint or giving them worse work.
+Victimisation - is treating someone less favourably than others because they have, in good faith, complained (whether formally or otherwise) that someone has discriminated against them, is bullying or harassing them or someone else, or supported someone to make a complaint or given evidence in relation to a complaint.
+This would include isolating someone because they have made a complaint or by giving them poorer quality work.

 The College will not tolerate discrimination, harassment and/or victimisation of any kind.
-All allegations of will be investigated and, if appropriate, disciplinary action will be taken which could be up to and including dismissal in line with the appropriate College policies and procedures which includes but is not limited to: -
+All allegations of this kind will be investigated and, if appropriate, disciplinary action will be taken which could be up to and including dismissal or exclusion in line with the appropriate College policies and procedures which includes but is not limited to: